 This is a great diving spot where you can expect hundreds of fish to swarm all around you due to this area being a popular spot for feeding the fish.
 I recommend having a look at Atlantis Diving for more information.

 This lagoon is just south of the Blue Lagoon and rivals it for crystal blue waters.
 Hence the name.
 I prefer Cominotto beach to escape the crowds but the Blue Lagoon is quite a good place as it is very close but very few people go down there compared to the main attraction (the Blue Lagoon).
 It’s not the most accessible so I don’t recommend taking a look unless you have decent shoes or water shoes.

 How do I get to Blue Lagoon Malta?

 The Blue Lagoon in Malta is always open but the facilities, such as food and drink vans, may not be there in the winter months.

 Yes.
 The Blue Lagoon is easily one of the best places to swim and relax in the whole of Malta.
 It also has some of the best facilities in the country.

-Showers, toilets, changing rooms, food and drinks vans, umbrellas, sunbeds, water sports, lockers, phone chargers, camping and alcohol.
+There are plenty of good facilities here including showers, toilets, changing rooms, food and drinks vans, umbrellas, sunbeds, water sports, lockers, phone chargers, camping and alcohol!